-The most prominent long-term health conditions in the regional study area are asthma (7.4%), arthritis (7.1%), and mental health conditions (including depression or anxiety) (6.8%), as well as any other long-term health condition (7.7%).
+The most prominent long-term health conditions in the regional study area are asthma (7.4 per cent), arthritis (7.1 per cent), and mental health conditions (including depression or anxiety) (6.8 per cent), as well as any other long-term health condition (7.7 per cent).
 The predominant existing long-term health conditions in the local study area are summarised below:

-- there is high prevalence of asthma in Glenmore Park (8.4%), Silverdale (8.6%), Wallacia (8.6%), and St Clair (8.6%), compared to the NSW average of 7.8% - there is high prevalence of mental health conditions (including depression or anxiety) in Warragamba (10.6%) compared to the NSW average of 8.0% (Glenmore Park has the same proportion as NSW)
+- there is high prevalence of asthma in Glenmore Park (8.4 per cent), Silverdale (8.6 per cent), Wallacia (8.6 per cent), and St Clair (8.6 per cent), compared to the NSW average of 7.8 per cent - there is high prevalence of mental health conditions (including depression or anxiety) in Warragamba (10.6 per cent) compared to the NSW average of 8.0 per cent (Glenmore Park has the same proportion as NSW)

-- there is high prevalence of heart disease (including heart attack or angina) in Horsley Park (5.6% is most prevalent in Linden (5.9%), Horsley Park (5.6%), and Greendale (5.4%), Wallacia (4.9%), Orchard Hills (4.7%), Kemps Creek (4.6%), Bringelly (4.6%), and Mount Vernon (4.5%), compared to the NSW average of 3.9% (Mulgoa has the same proportion as NSW) - there is high prevalence of lung conditions (including chronic obstructive pulmonary disease (COPD) or emphysema) in Warragamba (2.9%) and Luddenham (2.2%), compared to the NSW average of 1.7%.
+- there is high prevalence of heart disease (including heart attack or angina) in Linden (5.9 per cent), Horsley Park (5.6 per cent), and Greendale (5.4 per cent), Wallacia (4.9 per cent), Orchard Hills (4.7 per cent), Kemps Creek (4.6 per cent), Bringelly (4.6 per cent), and Mount Vernon (4.5 per cent), compared to the NSW average of 3.9 per cent (Mulgoa has the same proportion as NSW) - there is high prevalence of lung conditions (including chronic obstructive pulmonary disease (COPD) or emphysema) in Warragamba (2.9 per cent) and Luddenham (2.2 per cent), compared to the NSW average of 1.7 per cent.